PandA-InstructorMelissa/november2022-PnA/lectures/week1/agenda.md

         - Go to platform [Assignment](https://login.codingdojo.com/m/97/6237/44911)
         - 1. Email Melissa & Corey and submit to platform (mlongenberger@codingdojo.com, cmckeel@codingdojo.com)
         - Balsamiq Free Trial
-        - Figma also an option, LucidChart, or even whiteboarding it
+        - Figma also an option, LucidChart, or even white-boarding it
         - You will need to spend time on front end.
 The front end must be "insert adjective"
             - I encourage you to use Bootstrap, Tailwind, LESS, etc...
         - For the proposal, everything extra after CRUD app with one or two extras should be in PRODUCT BACKLOG!